Marcos Croce: Biography

-In 1928, Croce (who was playing for Sportivo Palermo) was part of the Capital Federal Combined that played two friendly matches v Scottish side Motherwell F.C. in Buenos Aires.
-Those exhibition games were scheduled as part of Motherwell tour of South America.
+In 1928, Croce (who was playing for Sportivo Palermo) was part of the Capital Federal Combined that played two friendly matches against Scottish side Motherwell F.C. in Buenos Aires.
+Those exhibition games were scheduled as part of Motherwell's tour of South America.
 Croce's good performances gained him recognition by the press, even appearing on the cover of sports magazine El Gráfico.

-Croce retired from football in 1931 playing for Sportivo Palermo.
+Croce retired from football in 1931, playing for Sportivo Palermo.
 He died on 10 July 1978 at 84 years old.

 Internationally, Croce played seven matches for the Argentina national football team.
 He was also part of Argentina's squad for the 1917 South American Championship, sharing duties with River Plate goalkeeper Carlos Isola.

 In my career as footballer, I hold the honor of not having commercialised my efforts and to have played only for the love of the sport.
 I was an 'amateur' in the broadest sense of the word.